Adroiti/docs-for-code-review-tools/RuboCop/Style-NumericPredicate.md

 ## Description

-This cop checks for usage of comparison operators (`==`, `>`, `<`) to test numbers as zero, positive, or negative.
+This rule checks for usage of comparison operators (`==`, `>`, `<`) to test numbers as zero, positive, or negative.
 These can be replaced by their respective predicate methods.
-The cop can also be configured to do the reverse.
+The rule can also be configured to do the reverse.

-The cop disregards `#nonzero?` as it its value is truthy or falsey, but not `true` and `false`, and thus not always interchangeable with `!= 0`.
+The rule disregards `#nonzero?` as it its value is truthy or falsey, but not `true` and `false`, and thus not always interchangeable with `!= 0`.

-The cop ignores comparisons to global variables, since they are often populated with objects which can be compared with integers, but are not themselves `Interger` polymorphic.
+The rule ignores comparisons to global variables, since they are often populated with objects which can be compared with integers, but are not themselves `Interger` polymorphic.

-### Example
+## Examples

 ```ruby
 # EnforcedStyle: predicate (default)